By using Replypad, you agree to our Cookie Policy.

 Examples:

-• Set default Team to “Support” for new conversations that are automatically created from emails that were sent to the Support mailbox.
+• Set default team to “Support” for new tickets that are automatically created from emails that were sent to the Support mailbox.
 Example: ‘Support’ team for email messages sent to ‘support@123computer.com’.

-• Set default Assignee for new conversations that are automatically created from emails that were sent to the billing mailbox.
-Example: Set ‘Dan’ as the assignee for conversations sent to mailbox: Billing@123computer.com.
+• Set default assignee for new tickets that are automatically created from emails that were sent to the billing mailbox.
+Example: Set ‘Dan’ as the assignee for tickets sent to mailbox: Billing@123computer.com.

 • Send an auto-response message when a message arrives at support@123computer.com with the response: “we will assist you shortly”.

-• Set default Team for new conversations opened by specific team members / specific Account, etc.
+• Set default team for new tickets opened by specific team members / specific account, etc.

-• Set Label “VIP” when a conversation arrived from a specific Account.
+• Set label “VIP” when a ticket arrived from a specific account.

 • and so on…